p-charis/cpapaevangelou/_pages/about.md

 layout: home
 permalink: /
 title: "Charis Papaevangelou"
-excerpt: "Researcher working on platform power, AI infrastructure, media, and democratic governance."
+excerpt: "Researcher working on the state-tech capital power dynamics and their impact on society and the environment"
 redirect_from:
   - /about/
   - /about.html